 Tenants absent from their housing unit for five or more days, are required to submit a Notice of Absence Form to AMH prior to their departure.
 Form can be submitted online at www.AuroraMilitaryHousing.com/residents/.
 While absent, a person designated by Tenant must have physical access to the unit.
 This individual must perform normal residential oversight and maintenance and adhere to all AMH policies.

 All mailboxes are property of the U.S. Postal Service and subject to all applicable laws.
 Tenants who receive mail in cluster mail boxes must obtain the key from the U.S. Postal Service.
 Posting of flyers, ads, brochures, etc. on the mailboxes is prohibited.

 2.8 RENTERS INSURANCE

 Renters insurance is highly encouraged but is not required.
-Effective 2/29/2020, Aurora Housing will no longer provide supplemental renters insurance to residents.
-We encourage all residents to continue to secure policies that best fit their needs.
+Aurora Housing provides supplemental renters insurance to residents but we encourage all residents to continue to secure policies that best fit their needs.